- Senior Management Team

 As Vice President of Operations, David Mauroff is developing an operations platform to make sure BGCSF Clubhouses meet our standards as state-of-the-art facilities.
 He is also revitalizing and improving partnerships with the San Francisco Police Department, Juvenile Probation, Public Health, School District, other city agencies and community-based organizations.
 David has a passion for helping crime and gang-involved youth and adults from distressed neighborhoods.
 He launched Green Streets and Sunrise Sidewalk Cleaners based on the Community Owned Social Enterprise model he developed, by empowering individuals to become entrepreneurs who develop and operate their own businesses.
 A documentary film produced in concert with Citizen Film serves as a tool to create and activate Green Streets partnerships that address wage disparity, provide employment opportunities to individuals with multiple barriers to work, and change the culture of work in socioeconomically isolated neighborhoods.
 David currently serves as a member of the National Criminal Justice Association Advisory Council and still provides support to Green Streets.
 He was involved with the Boys & Girls Clubs of America National Gang Advisory Committee for many years and served the San Francisco Mayor’s Office in a number of capacities related to community development and violence reduction.
 He co-founded the Friends of Balboa Park Playground with his neighbors and their efforts resulted in millions of dollars of improvements to their local park.
 When David isn’t working, he volunteers at his daughter’s public school and is on the Board of Cuicacalli School of Dance.

-As Vice President of Development, Denise is responsible for managing the daily operations of the Development Department, donor relations and directing the overall fundraising strategy for Boys & Girls Clubs of San Francisco.
-As a member of BGCSF’s Executive Team, Denise works closely with President Rob Connolly and the senior team to create strategic initiatives and partnerships for the organization.
-Previously, Denise worked as Director of Development for Bridge the Gap College Prep, where she was responsible for building the organization’s Development Department, which included developing its major gifts strategy and creating a sustainable annual fundraising event.
-Prior to that, she was a Trustee at Marin Country Day School and The Urban School of San Francisco, where she served on the Capital Campaigns of both schools and chaired the Development Committee for The Urban School of SF.
-Denise received a Bachelor of Science degree in Hotel & Restaurant Administration from Florida State University.
-Denise currently serves on the Board of the San Francisco Education Fund and is chairwoman of the Development Committee and member of the Board Governance Committee.
+As Vice President of Development, Denise is responsible for managing the daily operations of the Development and Marketing departments, donor relations and directing the overall fundraising strategy for Boys & Girls Clubs of San Francisco.
+She also works closely with President Rob Connolly and the senior team to develop strategic initiatives and partnerships for the organization.
+Denise’s prior professional career spanned many years in the hospitality and real estate finance industry.
+She currently serves as a Trustee of The Dominican University in San Rafael, CA. Denise received a Bachelor of Science degree in Hotel & Restaurant Administration from Florida State University.

 As Vice President of Program Services, Jennifer is responsible for the daily operations, programs, outcomes and staff development for our eight Clubhouses and two school-based sites.
 Jennifer manages a team of Area Directors and the Program Services Leadership Team, who are responsible for ensuring quality and consistency of programs and staff across all BGCSF sites.
 Jennifer Berger joined Boys & Girls Cubs of San Francisco in 2006 and brings 20 years of youth development and leadership experience to her work.
 In her previous role as Senior Director of Program Services at BGCSF, Jennifer directly managed six different Clubhouses.
 Jennifer has taken a leadership role in the planning and execution of the Strategic Plan, all-staff professional development across the organization, and strategic partnerships with community-based organizations (CBOs) and city agencies.
 Jennifer serves as a member of BGCSF’s Executive Team and as Chair of the Service Provider Working Group, a collaborative of CBOs serving youth and families, who provide recommendations and feedback to the SF Department of Children, Youth & Their Families.
 Jennifer received a bachelor’s degree from Macalester College, where she majored in Political Science and English.
 Prior to joining BGCSF, Jennifer worked at the International Institute of San Francisco for more than six years, where she was hired to develop and run a peer-tutoring progam for recent immigrant teens at Newcomer High School and later promoted to Director of Youth Programs.
 Prior to moving to the Bay Area, Jennifer facilitated youth development programs on the east coast.